soliantconsulting/fm-punisher/README.md

 What do I need?
 ===============

-Punisher consists of three files:
+Punisher consists of four files:

 -   Punisher_YYYYMMDD: this is the main file with the scripts and the test results.
 The date stamp in the file name is the version.
 This file is likely to change often.

+-   Punisher_test_data: this one contains a small test table and all the preferences

 -   Punisher_small and Punisher_smaller are utility data files to give the scripts something to work with.
 These files are not going to